shorepc/AngelGab006/README.md

  - I am currently a student 👨‍🎓
  - I love learn new things 👨‍🔬
  - I am learning javascript, git and css 👨‍💻
- - And wherever i am; i want to participate and help 🙋‍♂️
+ - And wherever I am; I want to participate and help 🙋‍♂️

    <h3 align="left">Connect with me in:</h3>
    <div align="left">